timamus/manjaro-cinnamon-mini-install-apps/README.md

 ## Yandex.Disk

-To configure yandex.disk, use the command: `yandex-disk setup`.
-If you plan to backup the yandex.disk folder via rsync, it is better not to use a dot in the folder name.
+To configure Yandex.Disk, use the command: `yandex-disk setup`.
+If you plan to backup the Yandex.Disk folder via rsync, it is better not to use a dot in the folder name.

 ## Cinnamon Desktop Environment Settings